JackWarshaw/Jacks-Personal-Work/index.md

 <h3>Udacity Classwork</h3>

 <h3> Description : </h3>
 This is the work I compiled for my Udacity nanodegree, AI for Healthcare.
-This includes a Tensorflow based selection system to find the ideal candidates for testing a diabetes drug based on medical files, a segmentation algorithm to ease doctors finding the location and volume of the hippocampus in 3d medical images, and a predictive model for the presence of Pneumonia in x-rays to give greater clinician priority to higher risk patients.
+This includes a Tensorflow based selection system to find the ideal candidates for testing a diabetes drug based on medical files, a segmentation algorithm to ease doctors finding the location and volume of the hippocampus in 3d medical images, and a predictive model for the presence of Pneumonia in x-rays to give greater clinician priority to higher risk patients. <br>

-<h3> My Role : </h3> Software Developer
+<h3> My Role : </h3> Software Developer <br>

 <h3> Find More : </h3>